group of people in front of stage

 Why, Why, Why, Delilah? – [Why Did I Do This?]

 As mentioned above, participants were briefed to choose ‘five songs that move you in some way’.
-This was voiced with deliberate ambiguity to invite unrestricted pondering
+This was voiced with deliberate ambiguity to invite unrestricted pondering.

 For what is it to be moved?
 Is it the infectious four-to-the-floor dance floor stampede, throwing shapes and drinks with reckless abandon?
 Or a movement to tears, of joy or catharsis, a gratitude for what is, and who was, and how life’s curve balls can drive us round the bend, or sail us merry towards the sunset?